 If you are furloughed to train service and become ineligible for Part A coverage, you must notify the Secretary-Treasurer of your local division immediately.
 At that time, you have three options:

-2. Discontinue coverage of Part B temporarily until you return to engineer status and become eligible for Part A. An engineer, who loses Part A coverage due to no fault of his own, may resume coverage for Part B once he returns to engineer status and becomes eligible for Part A. You must keep the Secretary-Treasurer of you local division informed of your status.
+2) Discontinue coverage of Part B temporarily until you return to engineer status and become re-eligible for Part A. An engineer, who loses Part A coverage due to no fault of his own, may resume coverage for Part B once he returns to engineer status and becomes re-eligible for Part A. You must keep the Secretary-Treasurer of your local division informed of your status.

-If you currently do NOT participate and choose to do nothing, you will continue to be only eligible for Part A coverage.
+If you currently do NOT participate and choose to do nothing, you will continue to be eligible for Part A coverage only.

 A copy of the opt-in/opt-out form is available below:

 Monday, November 01, 2010